-What does exist is a myriad of different approaches and routes you could travel down; a good agency will help you to identify exactly which one is right for your business using solid, common sense-based research and processes.
+What does exist is a myriad of different approaches and routes you could travel down; a good agency will help you to identify exactly which one is right for your business using solid, data-backed research and processes.

 Any innovation in the process to finding your best route to growth will be pretty small and steady as and when it does come in.